pcstout/synapse_syt/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s, --skip-sync       Do not download or upload when checking in/out.
+  -h, --help            show this help message and exit -s, --sync            Download or upload when checking in/out.
   -f, --force           Force a check in/out.
   -u USERNAME, --username USERNAME
                         Synapse username.